propel-ventures/docker-kubernetes-training/6/slides.md

 ### 6.1 Session 5 Recap - Docker Hygiene

 - First, see your disk space available e.g. `df -h`
-- Then, count the number of images on your disk e.g. `docker images | wc`
+- Then, count the number of images on your disk e.g.
+- `docker images | wc`

 #### Deleting (most) Docker Artifacts

-- Remove all unused containers, networks, images: `docker system prune`
+- Remove all unused containers, networks, images:
+- `docker system prune`

-#### Deleting (old) Docker Artifacts
+#### Deleting (running) Docker Artifacts

-- All running containers, and their images: `docker rm -f $(docker ps -a -q)`
+- All running containers, and their images:
+- `docker rm -f $(docker ps -a -q)`

 #### Deleting (single) Docker Artifacts

-- Deleting a specific image: `docker image rm session5a:flask` (`docker rmi` works too)
+- Deleting a specific image:
+- `docker image rm session5a:flask`
+- (`docker rmi` works too)

 #### Deleting (almost all) Docker Artifacts

-- Any image not touched in the last 2 days: `docker image prune --all --filter until=48h`
+- Any image not touched in the last 2 days:
+- `docker image prune --all --filter until=48h`

 ---